NIAEFEUP/niployments-old/README.md

 ## Secret Management

 Obviously, especially since this not a private repo (and even if it were!) secrets are not to be used here.
 Instead investigate solutions like using environment variables or relying on local configuration files (such as `.env`s, for example).

+---
+TODO: Add port configs to `server-configs` as an assoc array probably, so that they can be used by `deployments`